Randomuser8219/Randomuser8219-Userstyles/README.md

 7. Early 2013 Playlists for V3: don't use this one. there's already something with the same name by someone else which came out earlier.
 8. Dark Mode for 2016 StarTube Tweaks: Adds dark mode support to 2016 Tweaks for StarTube.
 9. Discord Refresh Better Text Form: Makes the Discord UI refresh text form aligned with the user info on the left of the form.
+10. Skeuomorphic Theme for V3 + StarTube 2016: Take 2 of a skeuomorphic theme, this time not sticking to the same gradient everywhere.